Microsoft Corporation

 Differences in device market demand between developed markets and growth markets.

-Growth of the AI PC category
+Growth of the AI PC category.

 Attachment of Windows to devices shipped.